cvonfeldt/BOTS-Splunk/BOTS v1 - Web Brute Force Investigation/README.md

 ---

-## Detection Engineering Notes
+## Detection Opportunities

-Several strong behavioral indicators were identified during the investigation:
+Several strong behavioral indicators were identified during the investigation that rules could potentially detect:

-- IIS Worker Process (`w3wp.exe`) spawning a command shell (`cmd.exe` or `powershell.exe`)
-- Web server daemon launching binaries out of public web roots (i.e. `/media/`, `/uploads/`, `/tmp/`)
-- Inbound high volume `HTTP POST` volume spikes targeted at application login endpoints (`/administrator/`)
-- Repeated `HTTP 303` redirection status codes followed by a sudden structural change in user session behavior (`Keep-Alive` transition)
+- Rule: Alert when w3wp.exe or any IIS worker process spawns cmd.exe or powershell.exe
+- Rule: Alert on >10 HTTP POSTs per minute from a single IP to any /administrator/ or login endpoint
+- Rule: Flag source IPs whose connection_type transitions from "closed" to "keep_alive" on a login endpoint — indicates a successful auth after prior failures
-- Host initiating unexpected outbound HTTP connections to unverified Dynamic DNS domains (like `jumpingcrab.com`)
+- Rule: Alert on any web server process initiating outbound HTTP connections to dynamic DNS domains (*.jumpingcrab.com, *.no-ip.org, etc.)

-Focusing detection logic around these native system behaviors rather than static Indicators of Compromise (such as the specific MD5 hash of `3791.exe` or the attacker's temporary scanning IP) ensures the SOC maintains a durable defense that cannot be easily bypassed by simple recompilation or proxy shifting.
+- Rule: Alert on executable files (.exe) being uploaded via HTTP POST to a web application directory

 ---